-We have modified our systems to permit origination and assignment of Consumer Loans in electronic form.
+Our systems permit origination and assignment of Consumer Loans in electronic form.
 We have engaged a TPP to facilitate the process of creating, establishing control of and storing electronic contracts in a manner that enables us to perfect our ownership or security interest in the electronic contracts by satisfying the requirements for "control" of electronic chattel paper under the Uniform Commercial Code.